japhero/ObsidianMain/Areas/Sat Prep/English/Reading rules notes.md

 ---
 &emsp;
 # [Pronoun-antecedent agreement](https://www.khanacademy.org/test-prep/sat-reading-and-writing/x0d47bcec73eb6c4b:digital-sat-grammar-practice/x0d47bcec73eb6c4b:fss-pronoun-antecedent-agreement/a/fss-grammar-guide-pronoun-antecedent-agreement)
-Pronoun-antecedent agreement is a convention of Standard English that requires a [[English Concept definitons#Pronouns|pronouns]] and [[English Concept definitons#antecendt|antecedent]] to agree in person and number.
+Pronoun-antecedent agreement is a convention of Standard English that requires a [[English Concept definitons#Pronouns|pronouns]] and [[English Concept definitons#Antecedent|antecedent]] to agree in person and number.
 - Makes sure that the pronoun so he, she, they or them matches up with the noun.
 - You know its looking for [Pronoun-antecedent agreement](https://www.khanacademy.org/test-prep/sat-reading-and-writing/x0d47bcec73eb6c4b:digital-sat-grammar-practice/x0d47bcec73eb6c4b:fss-pronoun-antecedent-agreement/a/fss-grammar-guide-pronoun-antecedent-agreement)  when it changes the number of the pronoun.
 This for instance would be true if one pronoun is singular such as "it" and another was plural like "they"
 - a pronoun outside the blank refers to a noun contained within the choices